 Selection Sort

-Selection Sort – selection sort algorithm.
-Choice of what?
-But the minimum number!!!
+Selection Sort – selection sorting algorithm.
+Selection of what?
+The minimum number!!!

 The time complexity of the algorithm is O(n2)